 You can read that story here, where we talk about the Catholic traditions that created the Camino de Santiago as we know it today.

-You are also part of the personalities of the Portuguese Way to Santiago.
+You are also part of the personalities of the Portuguese Camino to Santiago.

-As you have seen, the Way is also made of people and personalities that mark us daily and endure in our memory.
-To get to know more, don’t forget to join our group on facebook.
-The Portuguese Way to Santiago is a community of more than 60 thousand people who share with you the immense passion for this millenary path.
+As you have seen, people and personalities also make the Way, marking us daily and enduring in our memory.
+To get to know more, don’t forget to join our group on Facebook.
+The Portuguese Way to Santiago is a community of more than 60 thousand people who share with you the immense passion for this millenial-path.

 You can join here: https://www.facebook.com/groups/caminhoportuguesdesantiago